GDOlivercoding/Arras.io-docs/commands/secret menu.md

 this list can be opened from the little arrow under the options arrow

+in sandbox, you can see the players' permission level in the sandbox and "admin" permission level players have little buttons to promote/demote/kick

+all players also have a button to report the player since reports arent fully implemented the button will copy the report to your clipboard

 ### Legacy options (are planned to be removed in the future)

 ## 3D Mode